bigbluebutton/bbb-install/README.md

 For example, given an Ubuntu 16.04 64-bit server with a public IP address, to install/update to the latest build of BigBlueButton 2.2 first SSH into the server as root and run the following command:

 ~~~
-wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-22 -a
+wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -w -v xenial-22 -a -w
 ~~~

-The command will pull down the latest version of `bbb-install.sh`, send it to the BASH shell interpreter, and pass the parameters `-v xenial-22` which specifies you want to install the latest build of BigBlueButton 2.2.N, and `-a` which specifies want to install the API demos (this makes it easy to do a few quick tests on the server).
+The command will pull down the latest version of `bbb-install.sh`, send it to the BASH shell interpreter, and pass the parameters

+  * `-v xenial-22` which specifies you want to install the latest build of BigBlueButton 2.2.N,
+  * `-a` which specifies want to install the API demos (this makes it easy to do a few quick tests on the server), and
+  * `-w` which installs the uncomplicated firewall (UFW) to restrict access to TCP/IP ports 22, 80, and 443, and UDP ports in range 16384-32768.

-Note: If your server is behind a firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before you can launch the client.
+Note: If your server is also behind an external firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the external firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before you can launch the client.

 When `bbb-install.sh` finishes, you'll see a message that gives you a test URL to launch the BigBlueButton client and join a meeting called 'Demo Meeting'.